Certificate Configuration

 The config server:agent:csr::create command enables you to create a certificate signing request (CSR) for an SSL-configured Agent.

-For information about using this API command in a script to automate certificate updates, see Automating SSL Certificate Updates on Control-M/Agents.
+You can use this API command in a script that automates certificate updates, as described in Automating SSL Certificate Updates on Agents.

 Copy